Whitewater Rafting on the Upper Skagit River in North Cascades National Park.

 Exertion Level: Somewhat Hard (90%), Very Hard (10%) (explanation here)

-Normal Season: June-September
+Normal Season: May-September

 Wetsuits Required: Yes, when water is under 55 degrees.
 Each person should make sure that they have a wetsuit available to them (rent or bring your own).
 Guides may decide that water and air conditions are suitable to go without a wetsuit at the meetup for the trip, in this case, all unused wetsuit rental charges will be refunded.